VMFA-314: Post-Vietnam War years

 In May 1982, the squadron’s last F-4 was transferred in preparation for transition to the new F/A-18A Hornet.
-In 1982, VMFA-314 received the first of its F/A-18As under the command of LtCol P.B.
-Fields, becoming the first tactical squadron in the Marine Corps and Navy to employ the Hornet.
+Later that year, VMFA-314 received the first of its F/A-18s under the command of Lt Col P.B.
+Field, becoming the first tactical squadron in the Marine Corps and Navy to employ the Hornet.

 In 1985, VMFA-314 transferred to Carrier Air Wing 13 (CVW-13), and embarked on board USS Coral Sea for duty with the U.S. Sixth Fleet in the Mediterranean Sea.
 They participated in Freedom of Navigation operations in the vicinity of Libya and took part in combat operations in support of Operation El Dorado Canyon in the Gulf of Sidra and in Libya.

 Persian Gulf War and the 1990s

 In the summer of 1990, while preparing to return to the Western Pacific, the squadron were rapidly deployed to the Persian Gulf and were the first Marine F/A-18 squadron to arrive in Bahrain for Operation Desert Shield as part of Marine Air Group 70.
 For nearly six months the "Black Knights" maintained 24-hour-a-day Combat Air Patrols over the Persian Gulf.

 On 16 January 1991, Operation Desert Shield shifted to Operation Desert Storm.
 The squadron flew over 1,500 hours and 814 combat sorties, more sorties than any other Navy or Marine Corps squadron.
 Missions flown during the war included Escort, SEAD, Mig Sweep, and Strike.
 They returned from the Middle East in March 1991 without the loss of a single squadron member or aircraft.

 In August 1992, VMFA-314 transferred to Carrier Air Wing 11 and in 1993 deployed to the Indian Ocean and Persian Gulf on board USS Abraham Lincoln.
-During the deployment the squadron participated in Operation Southern Watch, enforcing the U.N. “no-fly-zone” in southern Iraq, and in Operation Continue Hope, providing close air support to the 13th Marine Expeditionary Unit (13th MEU) and 22nd Marine Expeditionary Unit (22nd MEU) off the coast of Somalia.
+During the deployment the squadron participated in Operation Southern Watch, enforcing the U.N. "no-fly-zone" in southern Iraq, and in Operation Continue Hope, providing close air support to the 13th Marine Expeditionary Unit (13th MEU) and 22nd Marine Expeditionary Unit (22nd MEU) off the coast of Somalia.
 The squadron returned from cruise in December 1993 and was reassigned to Marine Aircraft Group 11 (MAG-11).

 In June 1994, VMFA-314 was one of the first MAG-11 squadrons to move from MCAS El Toro to MCAS Miramar.
 In February 1996, the squadron received new lot 18 F/A-18C aircraft.
-In 1997, VMFA-314 transferred to Carrier Air Wing 9 and deployed on an “Around the World” cruise on board USS Nimitz.
+In 1997, VMFA-314 transferred to Carrier Air Wing 9 and deployed on an "Around the World" cruise on board USS Nimitz.
 During the deployment, the squadron again participated in Operation Southern Watch.

 In January 2000, the squadron deployed aboard USS John C. Stennis, with Carrier Air Wing Nine, for a six-month deployment to the Western Pacific and Persian Gulf in support of Operation Southern Watch.
 While in the Gulf, the "Black Knights" flew contingency operations under combat conditions in support of U.N.
 Resolutions, delivering accurate air-to-ground ordnance under hostile fire.